-I was trained in Journalism and English Language, Literature and History in Lille (France), and I am now doing a Masters in Sociolinguistics in London (United Kingdom).
-I am particularly interested in analysing media discourse and finding ways we can shift popular narratives in order to bring about social change, engage every public and include everyone in the story.
+I was trained in Journalism and English Language, Literature and History in Lille (France), and I completed doing a Masters in Sociolinguistics in London (United Kingdom).
+I also have experience as a freelance translator in French from and to English.
+I believe that we can achieve social change by choosing the right words and telling the right stories.
+I am particularly interested in analysing dominant discourses and finding ways we can shift popular narratives in order to bring about social change, engage every public and include everyone in the story.

 In the past, I wrote articles for the student media Pépère News, when I was enrolled in France’s Top 1 school of journalism in Lille.
 I was a Political Editor-in-Chief for a year, suggesting ideas and supporting our authors with advice and proofreading.
 Click here to see my articles (in French).